stefanocostantini/DW-CL-Project-BCCZ/README.md

 To develop the LASSO regression, we first have identified the top 20 customers in terms of total revenues generated.
 Then we have carried out a LASSO regression using the `lars` package with the objective to narrow down the number of customers with a significant marginal contribution to revenues.

+The 'Data' tab includes a network graph of the links between product categories.
+Note that the graph is generated dynamically each time the `./setup.sh run` command is given.
+The script saves a `.png` file in the `/web` sub-directory, which is then retrieved via `html` link.

 ### Required packages

 The `R` analysis relies on the following packages.